 You want someone with an office.
 Some of these younger guys are meeting people in Burger King and taking $500 off of them.
 You want a more professional setting, somewhere you know you can go and find the lawyer you’re paying.
 You want someone who knows these players, who knows the prosecutors.
 We rely on these people to cut some of the deals, and I can tell them, “Hey, this is a good kid from a good family who made a mistake and here’s why,” or, “He runs his own business and has two jobs.”
 When you know the players and you’ve been doing this for a while and they believe what you’ll say to them, you can get certain outcomes that other people won’t be able to get.
 Therefore, picking your criminal lawyer is probably the most important thing you’re going to do through the whole representation.
 Figure out who are you’re most comfortable with and confident in.

 One thing about being certified is that I do a certain amount of continuing legal education.
 Not only do I teach some of these courses, but I go to them myself to keep abreast of new laws, new changes in the law, and new cases that come out.
 I have to do a certain amount of hours.
-I’ve done over 500 hours of continuing legal education, which other lawyers don’t do, and I’ve limited it to criminal practice.
-Between the continuing education, the experience over all these years, and the time spent on both sides, prosecution and defense, along with the recommendations or certifications of the New Jersey Supreme Court and the United States Supreme Court, I’m someone who knows what I’m doing.
+I’ve done over 500 hours of continuing legal education, which other lawyers don’t do.
+Between the continuing education, the experience over all these years, and the time spent on both sides, prosecution and defense, along with the recommendations or certifications of the New Jersey Supreme Court and the United States Supreme Court, I’m someone who knows the law.

 Some potential clients think we’re out of their reach or unaffordable.
 They’re mistaken.
-We will be in line with a lot of these people with less experience, with less stuff hanging on the walls, and with fewer positive results.
-And you’ll be very surprised that we could have something that allows you to afford the best.
+Our fees will be in line with a lot of these people with less experience, with less stuff hanging on the walls, and with fewer positive results.
+You’ll be very surprised that we could have something that allows you to afford the best.

 What Do You Say To Someone Who Is Facing Serious Charges And Thinks Their Case Is Hopeless?